 Table 6 shows the summary statistics for the posterior distributions of the vessel effects for each of the species or groups mentioned above.
 Figure 14 shows a boxplot of these vessel effects.

-For male snow crab, inferred vessel effects for commercial crab, immatures and mature do not show any significant deviations from zero.
-The picture is different for female snow crab, with marginally significant deviations for immatures and significant deviations for matures, with log-scale means of about 0.45 for both categories, which corresponds to an average of 57% more females being caught on the Jean Mathieu.
+For male snow crab, inferred vessel effects for commercial crab, immature crab, and mature crab did not show any significant deviations from zero.
+However, for females there were marginally significant deviations for immature crab and significant deviations for mature crab, with log-scale means of about 0.45 for both categories, which corresponds to an average of 57% more females being caught on the Jean Mathieu.

 For the three fish species considered, Atlantic Cod, American Paice and Yellowtail Flounder, vessel effects show no significant deviation from zero.

 Among the invertebrate species considered, there were no significant vessel effects for sea potatoes, whelks, purple sunstars and spiny sunstars.
-Mudstars were caught significantly more on the Avalon while sea urchins were caught significantly more on the Jean Mathieu, at an impressive average difference of +145%.
+Mudstars and lesser toad crab (????) were caught significantly more on the Avalon while sea urchins were caught significantly more on the Jean Mathieu, with a large average difference of +145%.

 DISCUSSION

-The 2019 comparative catch experiment was performed to verify whether catch levels were comparable between the previous survey vessel, the Jean Mathieu, and the new survey vesse;, the Avalon Voyager II.
+The 2019 comparative catch experiment was performed to verify whether catch levels were comparable between the previous survey vessel, the Jean Mathieu, and the new survey vessel, the Avalon Voyager II.

 The analysis of the catch data required development of a new model to estimate the swept area of the active trawling phase, to accommodate for noise and missing data in the wing spread observations.
 Additionally, another method based on physical considerations was used to estimate the swept area of the passive phase, which was also included in the standardization of trawl catches.